loipiop224/EnigmaPython/README.md

-All information for this project came from https://en.wikipedia.org/wiki/Enigma_rotor_details , Much appreciation Maybe  i'll make a gui in the future for this project
+All information for this project came from https://en.wikipedia.org/wiki/Enigma_rotor_details , Much appreciation Maybe  i'll make a gui in the future for this project Also goodluck reading the code, I couldn't even read it since it was a long time ago